 Please note, these aspects will be implemented by each Baby Sensory Class Leader on a case-by-case basis dependent on the current advice and restrictions in place in their class location at the specific time -

-Class numbers will be adjusted to ensure that our classes remain in line with current government guidelines on social distancing.
+Class numbers will be adjusted if required to ensure that our classes remain in line with current government guidelines on social distancing.

-It is anticipated that social distancing requirements will change over the coming weeks and months and these will be reflected in changing maximum class numbers in our Baby Sensory and Toddler Sense sessions.
+Social distancing requirements may change over time and these will be reflected in changing maximum class numbers in our Baby Sensory and Toddler Sense sessions.

 The maximum class numbers may also vary from class venue to class venue, depending on the venue’s size and the social distancing requirements required at the time.